What are those ingredients?

 Seeds are a great substitute for standard (grain) flours.
 I use ground sunflower seeds, sesame seeds and linseeds (also called flax seeds) a lot and linseeds have a great affect on texture.
 It sucks up fluid and binds together similar to how normal flour works.
 Linseeds are also one of these very healthy things we should eat regularly so why not include them in our treats.

-Many of my recipes call for dried dates, apricots or raisins.
+Some of my recipes call for dried dates, apricots or raisins.
 These are added for sweetness but also for the texture – to make the result sticky or chewy.
 In cakes or muffins you can substitute the dried fruit with a bit extra honey, but in some cookies or non-baking treats you’ll need the texture as well as the sweetness.
 Always grind them first and do it together either with coconut, nuts or seeds to get the best result.

 Or cocoa powder.
 Basically the ground cocoa bean.
 We all know what this is and the only important thing is that it is not sweetened.
 (Tip – cocoa next to coffee and tea is probably the sweetened version for making hot chocolate, but cocoa (or cacao) in the baking section is most likely the one we’re talking about here)

 Ahhh, this is a favorite ingredient of mine.
 Mostly because it is one that makes big difference with tiny quantities.
 The most logical option would be to buy vanilla beans and scrape out the inside of them.
 That is pure vanilla and, depending on where you bought the beans, very good quality.
 Still – I seldom do this when I bake because it’s a bit of a hassle.
 Half of it sticks to my fingers and it is difficult to measure how much you use.
 Instead I either buy ground vanilla (at our local organic shop).
 It’s a black powder sold in a small glass for a steep price.
 But in all fairness – you don’t use a lot.
+For anyone living in Germany (like me) I can recommend the vanilla powder dm sells in sachets.
+Great quality for a very low price.

 You’ll find berries in a lot of my recipes – either as the main ingredients or as a last touch, for color and/or taste.
 In my freezer you will always find strawberries, raspberries and blueberries.
 I buy organic simply because they taste best.
 Most times you will also find cherries and cranberries.